Updated 29 January 2023

 Students, occasional needs, non-food professionals

 The Food Fraud Information Database hosted on Trello is a great place to start your food fraud journey if you are a student or new to the food industry.
-It is free and contains good summaries of the types of food fraud that affect various foods.
+It is free and contains summaries of the types of food fraud that affect various foods.
 However, it is not easily searchable (you can buy a searchable ‘snapshot’ in Excel form) and it does not provide custom alerts.
 Incidents added to the database are mostly drawn from international media and are heavily weighted to English language media, so are not suitable for accurate counting or mapping of incidents.

 Other free information about European and North American foods